Workers' compensation (United States): History

+After the 1906 Federal Employers Liability Act was held unconstitutional for instituting a worker's compensation scheme over all employees of railroads engaged in interstate commerce, a revised version was passed in 1908 to only cover employees who were personally engaged in interstate commerce and thus within Congress' Commerce Clause authority.
+The 1916 Federal Employees' Compensation Act created a similar system for federal civil service employees.
 In 1911, Wisconsin became the first state to pass a comprehensive law that was not successfully challenged in the courts.
 It was drafted by Daniel Hoan, who later served as the Socialist mayor of Milwaukee from 1916 to 1940.
 By 1949, every state in the country had enacted a workers' compensation program.
+These early laws generally restricted a husband's ability to recover for his wife's injuries until Wengler v.
+Druggists Mut.
+Ins.
+Co.
+(1980) held such sex-based discrimination unconstitutional under the Equal Protection Clause.

 In the early 20th century workers' compensation laws varied between states in the degree to which they were voluntary or required.
 In some states, employers were forced to become liable for the costs of employees' injuries.
 In other states, employers could choose whether or not to fall under compensation laws.
 In still other states, employers had the choice whether to fall under compensation laws, but if they chose not to they ran greater risks of employee injury lawsuits.

 In some states, employers argued in court that compulsory participation laws were unconstitutional and violated the 14th amendment, which required due process before a person or entity could be deprived of property.
-In 1917 the issue of due process was resolved by the United States Supreme Court in New York Central Railway Co. v.
+In 1917, the issue of due process was resolved by the United States Supreme Court in New York Central Railway Co. v.
 White which held that an employer's due process rights were not impeded by mandatory workers' compensation.
 Following this ruling, each state instituted different threshold requirements.
 The adoption of the workers' compensation laws led to changes in how workplace accidents are compensated.
 Compensation is no longer based on the worker showing that the employer was at fault, nor can compensation be denied if the worker's negligence contributes to the injury.
 Nearly all employers are required to have insurance to cover payments for: (1) medical costs resulting from occupational injuries and some occupational illnesses suffered by workers; and (2) partial replacement of injured or ill workers' lost wages, also known as indemnity.
-One unfortunate side effect of compensation laws in their early days was to create incentives for employers to fire or refuse to hire employees with disabilities or health conditions that made them more expensive to injure, such as a person with only one eye.
+One unfortunate side effect of compensation laws in their early days was to create incentives for employers to fire or refuse to hire employees with disabilities or health conditions that made them more expensive to insure, such as a person with only one eye.